Widemouth Bay

-Widemouth Bay (Porth an Men) is a bay, beach and small village on the Atlantic coast of Cornwall, England, United Kingdom.
+Widemouth Bay (Porth an Men (bay) meaning bay of the stone, Aswaledan (village) meaning broad gap) is a bay, beach and small village on the Atlantic coast of Cornwall, England, United Kingdom.
 It is about 3 miles (5 km) south of Bude.
-This stretch of coast is steeped in the smuggling history of times before, and not far south of Widemouth Bay can be found many little inlets and coves.
+This stretch of coast is steeped in smuggling history from previous centuries, and not far south of Widemouth Bay can be found many little inlets and coves.

 Village

 The village of Widemouth Bay itself is a much more recent development, consisting mainly of bungalows built during the twentieth century.
 As well as a number of hotels, there are several cafes on and around the beach as well as a pub and shops on the hill above the bay.
 Widemouth Bay has a small church, Our Lady and St Anne's, located on the landward side of the village.

 Activities

 The beach is popular for surfing and swimming and is patrolled in the summer by RNLI lifeguards.
 Several surfing schools operate on the beach because it has relatively gentle, easy to ride waves but on the other hand there can be big waves.

 The area is also very popular for tourists, and a number of holiday parks and campsites operate in the area.